TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 ### Research (\* = **non**-alphabetical order)
+* [Asymptotics of resampling without replacement in robust and logistic regression](), Pierre C. Bellec and Takuya Koriyama, 2024.
 * [Existence of solutions to the nonlinear equations characterizing the precise error of M-estimators](https://arxiv.org/abs/2312.13254), Pierre C. Bellec and Takuya Koriyama. *arXiv:2312.13254*, 2023.
 * [Error estimation and adaptive tuning for unregularized robust M-estimator](https://arxiv.org/abs/2312.13257), Pierre C. Bellec and Takuya Koriyama.
 *arXiv:2312.13257*, 2023.